The New York Times: Political positions

 The New York Times has said it is perceived as a liberal newspaper.
 An analysis by Pew Research Center in October 2014 placed the Times readership as ideologically liberal based on a scale of 10 political values questions.
-According to an internal readership poll conducted by The New York Times in 2019, eighty-four percent of readers identified as liberal.
-The New York Times has struggled internally with how to balance its coverage, dismissing criticism from the left for "sanewashing" conservative viewpoints.
+According to an internal readership poll conducted by The New York Times in 2019, 84% of readers identified as liberal.
+The New York Times has struggled internally with how to balance its coverage, dismissing criticism from the left for "sanewashing" right-wing viewpoints in its coverage of Donald Trump.

-In covering Israel's war on the Gaza Strip, The New York Times instructed its reporters not to use the words Palestine and Genocide, or refer to refugee camps, with data analysis showing a pattern of articles emphasizing Israeli civilians killed by Palestinians over a much larger number of Palestinian civilians killed by Israelis.
-The group Writers Against the War on Gaza (writing in the blog Mondoweiss has contrasted this with The New York Times coverage of Russia's invasion of Ukraine, in which Russia is considered a threat to U.S. foreign policy interests where Israel is considered an ally.
+In covering Israel's war on the Gaza Strip that began in 2023, The New York Times instructed its reporters to restrict use of the terms 'Palestine', 'genocide', and 'refugee camps' to specific usages, with data analysis showing a pattern of articles emphasizing Israeli civilians killed by Palestinians over a much larger number of Palestinian civilians killed by Israelis.
+The group Writers Against the War on Gaza wrote in the blog Mondoweiss that this has contrasted with The New York Times coverage of Russia's invasion of Ukraine, in which Russia is considered a threat to U.S. foreign policy interests, while Israel is considered an ally.

 Crossword

-In February 1942, The New York Times crossword debuted in The New York Times Magazine; according to Richard Shepard, the attack on Pearl Harbor in December 1941 convinced then-publisher Arthur Hays Sulzberger of the necessity of a crossword.
+In February 1942, The New York Times crossword debuted in The New York Times Magazine; according to Richard Shepard, the attack on Pearl Harbor in December 1941 convinced then-publisher Arthur Hays Sulzberger of the necessity of a crossword, since he believed Americans would need something to occupy themselves with during blackouts caused by air raids.